chocolatey/choco-wiki/Installation.md

 The easiest option to remember is this one.
 You may not need `-UseBasicParsing`.

-What are these scripts doing? `iwr` (`Invoke-WebRequest`) downloads the install script and passes it to `iex` (`Invoke-Expression`).
-This runs the install script on the machine that calls this function.
+What are these scripts doing? `iwr` (`Invoke-WebRequest`)/`WebClient.DownloadString` downloads the install script and passes it to `iex` (`Invoke-Expression`) to execute the contents of the script.
+This runs the installation script for Chocolatey.

 ## Requirements
 * Windows 7+ / Windows Server 2003+